In the Reading of Photographs

 The frame, in its most literal sense, is a boundary, an enclosure.
 More figuratively, everything we absorb, learn, and experience, about photography, and just as equally, in life, form boundaries.
 Humans, animals, life itself, does not remain happy within walls and cages.
 It is in our nature to explore, to test those limits.
 How much we are given to exploring and accepting discoveries depends on our formation from childhood, and our conformity to societal mores.
 For instance, I’ve noticed that most Indians are less ready than other cultures to take significant risks.
 Or to choose a radically different path.
 Readiness to accept is the key.
 To accept more, expect less.

 Now, I wonder if that advise was a good one.
-Learning must liberate, not limit.
+Learning must always liberate, not limit.
 I have been watching interesting but unguided photographers become boring replicas of each other because they learnt to conform.
 I enjoy getting into the minds of photographers through their images.
 Who were they?
 What are they like?
 How do they think?
 What do they feel?
 Masterful photographers are easier to read because they are liberated by their work.
 So are untrained but good, seeing eyes, because they see truthfully, untainted by their own expectations, or that of others.
-The minute they learn too much, all sense of emotion tends to move out of their pictures.
-Their photos become smartly composed, but veiled half-truths.
+The minute they learn too much, all sense of original emotion tends to move out of their pictures.
+Their photos become smartly composed, but veiled.
+Indistinct in a sense.
+Half-truths.
 They get liked by a majority.
 But they will not be remembered as unique.